Ligase

+An enzyme that joins two pieces of DNA by catalyzing the formation of a phosphodiester bond.
+DNA ligase is used in DNA replication, repair, and molecular biology laboratories.

 In biochemistry, a ligase is an enzyme that can catalyze the joining (ligation) of two molecules by forming a new chemical bond.
 This is typically via hydrolysis of a small pendant chemical group on one of the molecules, typically resulting in the formation of new C-O, C-S, or C-N bonds.
-For example, DNA ligase can join two complementary fragments of nucleic acid by forming phosphodiester bonds, and repair single stranded breaks that arise in double stranded DNA during replication.
+For example, DNA ligase can join two complementary fragments of nucleic acid by forming phosphodiester bonds, and repair single-stranded breaks that arise in double stranded DNA during replication.

 In general, a ligase catalyzes the following dehydration reaction, thus joining molecules A and B: